YongoDavid/Demo-2024/README.md

 REST API is the most common type and protocol for creating an API

-going back to spend more time on this Estate Project
+going back to spend more time on this Estate Project i have been able to get the form data to save to local storage using an easier way